Rochdale power station: History

 The power station supplied electricity for the Rochdale Corporation Tramways which operated a tramway service from 1901 to 1932.

 By 1923 the generating capacity of the station was 10,736 kW.
-The Central Electricity Board constructed the national grid (1927–33) to connect power stations and their electricity supply systems within a region.
-The Rochdale system was connected to Lancashire Electric Power Company system in the mid-1920s.
+The Central Electricity Board constructed the National Grid (1927–33) to connect power stations and their electricity supply systems within a region.
+The Rochdale system was connected to the Lancashire Electric Power Company system in the mid-1920s.
 Larger modern power stations could generate electricity more efficiently than relatively small local stations such as Rochdale.

 Rochdale Corporation continued as the owner of the power station and electricity supply system until nationalisation of the British electricity industry in 1948.
 Under nationalisation the Rochdale electricity undertaking was abolished, ownership of the power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
-At the same time the electricity distribution and sales responsibilities of the Rochdale electricity undertaking were transferred to the Merseyside & North Wales Electricity Board (MANWEB).
+At the same time the electricity distribution and sales responsibilities of the Rochdale electricity undertaking were transferred to the Merseyside and North Wales Electricity Board (MANWEB).

 The power station produced an income for the corporation.
 Revenue from sales of current was £184,870 (1922) and £179,480 (1923).
 The surplus of revenue over expenses £49,127 (1922) and £43,940 (1923).

 The power station continued to operate for another decade after nationalisation until it was closed on 1 April 1958 and was subsequently demolished.
 The site has been redeveloped with commercial premises.